AlkayidAli/NIX-Workshop/README.md

 ```

 This runs a develop server on your local machine, and should open the default URL allowing you to browse the APP.

+#legal
+All visual assets of the project are owned by NIX Hungary inc.